 The stranger glared back at the man through squinted eyes, annoyed.
 “Very well.”
 He pulled a coin from his belt pouch and flipped it end over end high in the air.
 As the greedy innkeeper looked up to grab it, focused on the spinning glint of gold, he never saw the stranger pull the long ornate dagger from the folds of his tunic.
 In one swift slash, he laid wide open the innkeeper’s throat.

 The arc of blood splashed across the young girl’s face, spattering on her forehead and the bridge of her nose as the innkeeper’s body thudded to the floor.
 The stranger stared after her a moment awaiting a reaction, any reaction, but none came.
-He expected the next sound to be an ear-piercing scream, but the girl remained silent and expressionless at the sight of the murder.
+He expected the next sound to be an ear-piercing scream, but the girl remained silent.
 The coin clunked down and bounced across the wooden floor at her feet.

 “You may take it and go,” he snarled at her.
 “Tell no one of what you saw and be gone.”
+The girl didn’t leave.
 She looked around the room with an expression of child-like wonder, unfazed by the grisly murder she just witnessed.
-The red, sticky liquid poured forth from the wound across his neck.
-Though the blood still flowed out, the man was dead before he hit the floor.
-She stepped over the coin and stood over the his body, looking down into his lifeless eyes.
+Though the blood poured forth from the wound across his neck, the man was dead before he hit the floor.
+The red, sticky liquid pooled beneath her feet.
+She stepped over the coin and stood next to his body, looking down into her tormentor’s lifeless eyes.
 They were stretched wide open in shock.
-She knelt down with a look of apathy and forced them closed with her dirty fingers.
+She knelt down and forced them closed with her dirty fingers.
+The stranger was astonished.

-“Does the sight of this carnage not bother you?” the stranger asked her.
+“Does the sight of this carnage not bother you?” he asked her.

 “No mi’lord.
 He took me from my father.
 He hurt me.”
 Her tone was cold; without remorse.
 “I’m glad he can’t hurt me anymore.”